johnmartindev/threejs-journey/study-notes.md

 - You will see that it adds it as a `Group` scene (including children like a camera).
 We only want the mesh!
 - We can do this by importing only the mesh children element.
 However, it's missing scale metadata.
 - If the imported mesh without scale metadata is too big or small, fix this in 3D software and try again.
-- Try Draco compression for high geometry counts.
+- Try DRACO compression for high geometry counts.
 Check the size of model files.
-- Draco allows for a much lighter model (applied to buffer data, i.e. geometry (stored in .bin)).
+- DRACO allows for a much lighter model (applied to buffer data, i.e. geometry (stored in .bin)).
-- Use the Draco decoder (it's written in Web Assembly and runs in a "worker").
+- Use the DRACO decoder (it's written in Web Assembly and runs in a "worker").
 - To use animation "actions" from the `AnimationClip`, we need to create an `AnimationMixer`.
 - ThreeJS editor to test models: https://www.threejs.org/editor